Kentucky Flyer: Location

-Kentucky Flyer is located behind the Hurricane Bay waterpark, running in the background of the 2014 Hurricane Bay expansion.
+Kentucky Flyer is located in the back of the park behind the Hurricane Bay waterpark, running in the background of the 2014 Hurricane Bay expansion.
 The coaster's turnaround is located on one acre of expansion land promised to the park by the Fair Board.
 The entrance is located near the Skycatcher tower swing ride.

 Ride experience

 Riders depart the station and immediately ascend the 47 ft tall lift hill, before turning slightly to the right and plunging down the main 44 ft drop at 52° steep.
 The ride twists into a pair of double ups before hitting the left-hand turnaround at a 54° banked angle.
 Several airtime hills are navigated on the way back before the train drops down into the final brake run.
 When allowed to do so, the train proceeds to make a right-hand hairpin turn back into the station.